Omar-p/learning-notes/aws/aws.md

   - default general purpose ssd
   - created with IO created allocation
     - IO is one input/output operation
-    - IO Credit is 16KB chunck of data
+    - IO Credit is 16KB chunk of data
       - 1 IOPS is 1 IO in 1 second
   - if u have no credits in this IO bucket u cannot perform any IO on the disk
   - IO 'credit' bucket capacity is 5.4 million credits.
 Fills at rate of Baseline Performance.